Darazaki/keep-keeping/README.md

 - [x] Allow initial path pointing to a file;
 - [ ] Handle symbolic links:
     - recreate the link if it points to a path within the synchronized directory;
-    - copy the contents if the link points to a path outside of the synchronized directory.
+    - copy the contents if the link points to a path outside of the synchronized directory;
+- [x] Handle macOS apps.

 ## Warranties